Justice Advocate Assists Families of 2 Slain Limpopo Women: “The World Has More Light Than Darkness”

 "The response to the call for support reminds us that there is more light in this world than darkness."

-When asked how she would want the criminal justice system to handle the case, she said she hoped for the wheels of justice to turn quickly.
+When asked how she would want the criminal justice system to handle the case, she said she hoped for justice to be served quickly.

 "I think the law [should] take its course and the punishment must fit the crime.
 Besides the punishment of the crime, I think there should be some form of compensation to [the] victims' families.
 There are four boys, three of which are minors, who have not only lost their mother but also the only breadwinner in their family."